AFKMatrix/TheMustacheRiders-YOLOL/README.md

 # TheMustacheRiders YOLOL Code Repository
-Repository of Starbase YOLOL scripts for the videogame Starbase
+Repository of YOLOL scripts for the videogame Starbase

 ### TODO
 Create folders for each type of funcionality, or device